xai-us/tso-academy/README.md

 ## Computer Vision

-Memtor by Xin Yan for the Computer Vision.
+2019, guide by Xin Yan for the Computer Vision.

 ## Dialog

-Working with Doctor Rony Novianto on Samll Talk project.
+2019, work with Doctor Rony Novianto on Samll Talk project.

 ## XAI